Pan Am: Bankruptcy

 Pan Am was forced to file for bankruptcy protection on January 8, 1991.
 Delta Air Lines purchased the remaining profitable assets of Pan Am, including its remaining European routes (except one from Miami to Paris), and Frankfurt mini hub, the Shuttle operation, 45 jets, and the Pan Am Worldport at John F. Kennedy Airport, for $416 million.
 Delta also injected $100 million becoming a 45 percent owner of a reorganized but smaller Pan Am serving the Caribbean, Central and South America from a main hub in Miami.
 The airline's creditors would hold the other 55 percent.

 The Boston–New York LaGuardia–Washington National Pan Am Shuttle service was taken over by Delta in September 1991.
 Two months later Delta assumed all of Pan Am's remaining transatlantic traffic rights, except Miami to Paris and London.
+In November 1991, all members of Pan Am's frequent flyer program, WorldPass, were transferred, with their accumulated miles, to Delta's frequent flyer program, SkyMiles.

-In October 1991, former Douglas Aircraft executive Russell Ray, Jr., was hired as Pan Am's new president and CEO.
+In October 1991, former Douglas Aircraft executive Russell Ray Jr., was hired as Pan Am's new president and CEO.
 As part of this restructuring, Pan Am relocated its headquarters from the Pan Am Building in New York City to new offices in the Miami area in preparation for the airline's relaunch from both Miami and New York on November 1.
 The new airline would have operated approximately 60 aircraft and generated about $1.2 billion in annual revenues with 7,500 employees.
 Following the relaunch, Pan Am continued to sustain heavy losses.
 Revenue throughout October and November 1991 fell short of what had been anticipated in the reorganization plan, with Delta claiming that Pan Am was losing $3 million a day.
 This undermined Delta's, Wall Street's and the traveling public's confidence in the viability of the reorganized Pan Am.

 Pan Am's senior executives outlined a projected shortfall of between $100 million and possibly $200 million, with the airline requiring a $25 million installment just to fly through the following week.
 On the evening of December 3, Pan Am's Creditors Committee advised US Bankruptcy Judge Cornelius Blackshear that it was close to convincing an airline (TWA) to invest $15 million to keep Pan Am operating.
 A deal with TWA owner Carl Icahn could not be struck.
 Pan Am opened for business at 9:00 am and within the hour, Ray was forced to withdraw Pan Am's plan of reorganization and execute an immediate shutdown plan for Pan Am.